 The X1, which is only 0.66 inches thick when closed, operates in GSM/EDGE mode in the U.S. 850/1900MHz bands and in GSM/EDGE modes in the 900/1800MHz bands in other countries.
 It also operates in HSDPA/HSUPA modes in the U.S. 850/1700/1900/2100MHz bands, making it suitable for AT&T Wireless, which owns 2100MHz spectrum, and T-Mobile, which owns 1700MHz spectrum.

-The W980 is a quadband GSM/EDGE phone that also operates in HSDPA mode in the foreign 2.1GHz band.
-Other features include mono Bluetooth, wired hands-free stereo headset, 3.2-megapixel camera and PictBridge printing.
+The W980 Walkman phone is a quadband GSM/EDGE phone that also operates in HSDPA mode in the foreign 2.1GHz band.
+Other features include assisted GPS, wired hands-free stereo headset, 3.2-megapixel camera, PictBridge printing, Shake Control and SensMe.

 SensMe and Shake Control appear on the company's most recent Walkman phones.
 SensMe analyzes stored songs' metadata to let users select a mood and then have the phone play back songs according to that mood.
 Shake Control uses a built-in accelerometer to let users skip tracks and change volume without having to unlock the phone's keys or open the Walkman player.